af/turrentine/README.rst

 #.
 Run `python manage.py syncdb` to add turrentine's tables to your database.

 #.
-Back in settings.py, define a `TURRENTINE_TEMPLATE_ROOT`.
-This is the directory on
+Back in settings.py, define `TURRENTINE_TEMPLATE_ROOT` and `TURRENTINE_TEMPLATE_SUBDIR`.
-   your filesystem you keep most of your templates (generally $PROJECT_ROOT/templates).
+   The former is the directory on your filesystem where you keep most of your templates (generally this is $PROJECT_ROOT/templates).
+The latter is the subdirectory where you want to put templates that the cms can use.
    The following will probably work for your project::

     import os.path